poolshark-protocol/docs/site/content/overview/glossary.en.md

 A dutch auction operates in the reverse fashion in comparision to what many have come to know as an English auction.
 Dutch auctions are started at a high price and then over time the items are discounted by the auctioneer until all assets are sold.
 Dutch auctions have come to be used often in decentralized finance by lending protocols liquidating collateral by auctioning it off.
 One such example of this is [MakerDAO](https://docs.makerdao.com/keepers/the-auctions-of-the-maker-protocol) using this for liquidating collateral.

-The benefit of dutch auctions is that they allow for partial sales throughout the auction as opposed to an English.
-They also disclose minimal amounts of information as after a bid is made the asset is sold so as a bidder there is less ability to tell who you are bidding against.
+The benefit of dutch auctions is that they allow for partial sales throughout the auction.
+For blockchain use cases, these are superior to English auctions where the bids and asks have to constantly be adjusted via transactions.
+They also disclose minimal amounts of information as bids are instantly matched and thus there is less information on who you're bidding against.
 This means that it is not possible for a bidder to purposely outbid another, a bidder must know what their acceptable price is before the auction starts, this maximizes the amount returned in auctions as it is first come first serve.

-Dutch auctions are also used by Opium Protocol and were featured by Paradigm in a series of writings focusing on dutch auctions with additional logic.
+Dutch auctions are also used by Opium Protocol and were featured by Paradigm in a series of writings focusing on Gradual Dutch Auctions.

 ## Fee Tier